Tampa Wrongful Death Attorney

 The purpose of a wrongful death lawsuit is to obviously compensate surviving family members who have lost financial and emotional support and services due to their loved one’s death.
 Determining the amount of damages involves many variables and generally requires expert testimony of economists.
 Compensation may include awards for loss of companionship and protection, loss of support and services, mental pain and suffering, loss of the decedent’s income and future wages, medical expenses, and funeral expenses.

-The lawyers at Alley, Clark & Greiwe have over three decades of experience handling wrongful death lawsuits.
+The Tampa wrongful death lawyers at Alley, Clark & Greiwe have over three decades of experience handling these complex personal injury lawsuits.
 Because these claims usually involve a considerable amount of damages, it is important to retain an attorney who has a track record of successfully litigating these types of lawsuits.

 Statute of Limitations for Wrongful Death Claims in Florida

 With every lawsuit, there is a specified time period in which a claim must be filed.
 In claims involving wrongful death, it is a very short period of time.
-While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the decedent to consider retaining a lawyer as soon as possible.
+While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the deceased to consider retaining a Tampa wrongful death attorney as soon as possible.

 In the State of Florida, there is a two-year statute of limitations period to file a lawsuit.
 If a lawsuit is not filed within two years of the decedent's date of death, a survivor’s legal right to sue will forever be lost.
 The two-year statute of limitations cannot be extended for any reason.